KrisJensen/KrisJensen.github.io/_pages/recommendations.md

 {: style="text-align: justify" }
 <a class="rec" href="https://www.nature.com/articles/s41593-018-0147-8#Abs1">Prefrontal cortex as a meta-reinforcement learning system</a><br>
 <b>Jane Wang, Zeb Kurth-Nelson et al. (2018)</b><br>
 Deep reinforcement learning is becoming increasingly important in both AI and neuroscience, and I've joined the bandwagon of people convinced that it will be one of the keys to understanding the human brain.
-This paper shows how a plethora of observations in biological agents can be explain by teaching PFC to implement task-specific reinforcement learning algorithms in its internal dynamics via a slower `meta-reinforcement learning' loop across tasks.
+This paper shows how a plethora of observations in biological agents can be explain by teaching PFC to implement task-specific reinforcement learning algorithms in its internal dynamics via a slower 'meta-reinforcement learning' loop across tasks.

 {: style="text-align: justify" }
 <a class="rec" href="https://www.nature.com/articles/s41593-018-0147-8#Abs1">What grid cells convey about rat location</a><br>